amyrman/edu-js-nextkino/README.md

 ## Movie page

 Dynamic routes is used for selected Movie page.
+SSR for on request based fetching of data from database

-_ /movies/:id _
+_/movies/:id_